DexterHuang/Arclight-City/contribution/en/tutorial/gang-war.md

 You can manage them through the **War Quartermaster** on your gang's war page.

+## What is the War Quartermaster?

+The **War Quartermaster** is where you manage the war tools tied to your gang's active conflict.
+It gives you access to war buffs and the **Trauma Bay** card, which is the war-only recovery station for hospitalized gang members.

+## What is the Trauma Bay?

+The **Trauma Bay** is a war-only gang feature that helps you bring wounded members back into the fight faster.
+It lets you **donate Revival Kits**, see which gang members are hospitalized, and spend **Revival Kits** plus **war points** to instantly revive them during war.

+It also has a **stash and capacity** feel to it, so you may not be able to hold or use everything at once.
+The revive cost can also change over time, and the reset timing is shown in the feature so you can plan around it.

+## What is war intel?

+**War intel** controls how much detail you can see about the enemy gang.
+You will not always get a full roster breakdown or stack information right away.

+When your gang gains **WAR_INTEL**, it reveals more detailed enemy information for a limited time.
+If the enemy roster looks partially hidden, that is normal until enough intel is active.

 ## What counts as a war kill?

 A fight only advances Gang War if it qualifies as **war combat** and ends in a valid kill.